offload-project/laravel-navigation

 use OffloadProject\Navigation\Facades\Navigation;

-// Get navigation tree
+// Get navigation items

 // Get breadcrumbs (auto-detects current route)